-This is a collection of articles on Companion Animals from the Society & Animals Journal in relation to the studies of the human-animal relationship.
-The Society & Animals Journal is academic journal that publishes studies that describe and analyze our experiences of non-human animals from the perspective of various disciplines within both the social sciences and humanities.
+This is a collection of articles on companion animals from Society & Animals.
+Society & Animals is an academic journal that publishes studies that describe and analyze our experiences of non-human animals from the perspective of various disciplines within both the social sciences and humanities.
+To get access to the back issues of Society & Animals, please join as a Scholar or Professional Member.

 A Companion Animal in a Work Simulation: The Roles of Task Difficulty and Prior Companion-Animal Guardianship in State Anxiety.
 Anna Stewart; Oriel Strickland.
 Volume 21, Issue 3, pages: 249 –265.